ShanLuo/ViTacWorkshops/index.md

+<span style="color:red">**Hybrid format:** All presentations will be streamed to our online participants through the InfoVaya Conference App and hosted on Zoom, click [this link](https://us06web.zoom.us/j/83162631704?pwd=Y1haSXA1RmZJZFYyVkZpMm1zSDlZZz09) to access the Zoom meeting.
+Virtual attendees will be able to observe the session and submit questions through the Zoom chat function.
+One of the organisers will monitor the questions from remote participants and field them in the workshop room.
+Prospective questions and discussion topics for the group discussion will be collected all day from both in-presence and online participants.
+Posters will be displayed all day and will also be accessible in digital format for those attending online.</span> <br>

 <span style="color:red">**News:** We are seeking top-quality original articles for a [Special Issue on Tactile Robotics](https://www.ieee-ras.org/publications/t-ro/special-issues/special-issue-on-tactile-robotics) that we are organising in the IEEE Transactions on Robotics.</span> <br>

 The workshop will be hybrid, please follow our customised [ICRA ViTac Workshop YouTube channel](https://www.youtube.com/@ICRAViTacWorkshop/playlists), a legacy of ICRA 2020 and 2021 ViTac workshops, for recordings of the ViTac workshops.